vibe-view: interactive viewer

 uvicorn entered the asyncio main loop but never made it to binding the TCP socket.
 Two common causes:

 • Port already in use.
-Another process is bound to the same port (a stale vibe-view, an aborted SSH tunnel, Docker Desktop, …).
-Pick a different port with --port 9876 and retry.
-To find the offender:
+Another process is bound to the same port (a stale vibe-view, an aborted SSH tunnel, Docker Desktop, …). vibe-view open now normally catches this before launch and aborts with a “port … is already in use” message instead (see the entry below); the 10 s warning only remains for the rarer case where the socket is held in a state the pre-check misses.
+Either way, pick a different port with --port 9876 and retry, or find the offender:

 lsof -nP -iTCP:8080 -sTCP:LISTEN